What Happy, High-Performing People Do Differently at Work — It’s All About Flow

 Have you ever been so absorbed in a task that time just flew by?
 That’s called the flow state, a state of deep engagement and enjoyment that happens when the challenge of what you’re doing perfectly matches your skill level.

-As such, they looked at several key factors that might influence flow, including job design, personality traits, and individual behaviours.
+The researchers looked at several key factors that might influence flow, including job design, personality traits, and individual behaviours.

-1. Results indicated that proactive behaviours had the strongest link to flow.
+Results indicated that proactive behaviours had the strongest link to flow.
 Setting personal goals, redesigning tasks to use their strengths, or adding fun into routines allows you to attain the flow state.

-2. Authentic, transformational leaders and strong leader-employee relationships strongly influenced the conditions for flow.
+Authentic, transformational leaders and strong leader-employee relationships strongly influenced the conditions for flow.
 Leaders who are inspiring and supportive create energising environments that allow employees to immerse themselves in their work.

-3. Traits like conscientiousness, extraversion, and agreeableness helped.
+Traits like conscientiousness, extraversion, and agreeableness helped.
 Cultivating habits like planning ahead, being open to teamwork, and staying positive can help develop flow-favouring traits.

-4. Having job autonomy and supportive colleagues also made flow more likely.
+Having job autonomy and supportive colleagues also made flow more likely.
 Those with the freedom to decide how they do their work and feel backed by a helpful team are more likely to feel absorbed and enjoy what they do.
 This highlights the importance of workplace culture and flexibility in sustaining long-term engagement.

 Flow isn’t just a nice feeling—it is a game changer for both work and life.